PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![img_086](./images/img_086.png)

-To create a Python Environment open up the Mabaforge Prompt and use the command:
+To create a Python Environment open up the Mambaforge Prompt and use the command:

 ```
 mamba create -n spyder